What are the most POPULAR dark gray paint colours?

 FULL Paint Colour Review of Benjamin Moore Metropolis

 The 13 Best Gray Paint Colours With VIOLET Undertones

 6. BENJAMIN MOORE AMHERST GRAY HC-167

-Amherst Gray is a HUGELY popular dark gray paint color, coming in a hot second place to Chelsea Gray.
-With an LRV of 17, Amherst Gray has a bit more meat on its bones without going as dark as Kendall Charcoal (also lovely).
+Amherst Gray is a HUGELY popular dark gray paint colour, coming in a hot second place to Chelsea Gray.
+With an LRV of 17, Amherst Gray has more meat on its bones without going as dark as Kendall Charcoal (also lovely).